staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 But what could possibly go wrong?
 In this post I will write down what I learned from setting up PHPStan in a lot of different projects and environments.

+**Update:** Starting with PHPStan 2.2.13+ most of the mentioned problems got fixed and PHPStan improved its out-of-the-box experience.

 ## Lets go

 You don't need to enable result cache explicitly, as it's enabled by default.